shkm/middleman-neato/README.md

 - Optional IE8 support setting which loads appropriate [normalize.css](http://necolas.github.io/normalize.css/) & [jQuery](http://jquery.com/) versions
 - …and probably some other stuff.

-Thakns to the brilliance of [Middleman], this should get you up and running on new projects pretty darn fast.
+Thanks to the brilliance of [Middleman], this should get you up and running on new projects pretty darn fast.

 ## Install